 Attorney Andrew C. Skinner

-Andrew returned home in September 2003 when he joined his father’s practice at Nichols & Skinner, which has since been renamed Skinner Law Firm.
+Andrew returned home in September 2003 and joined his father’s practice at Nichols & Skinner, which has since been renamed Skinner Law Firm.
 Andrew focuses on personal injury and consumer protection.
 Exceedingly important to Andrew are cases that seek to protect the public.
-For instance, Andrew believes that one of the most effective approaches to stop drunk driving and protecting our community members is to bring lawsuits that seek to bring drunk drivers and the bars that over serve them to justice.
-These so-called “dram shop” cases ensure that bars and patrons act responsibly by forcing them to compensate their victims who are injured in drunk driving crashes.
+For instance, Andrew believes that one of the most effective approaches to stopping drunk driving and protecting our community members is to bring lawsuits against drunk drivers and the bars that over serve them.
+These so-called “dram shop” cases ensure that bars and patrons act responsibly by forcing them to compensate victims who are injured in drunk-driving crashes.

 Other types of cases that are crucial to protecting the community are those involving debt collectors who do not follow the rules on how to deal with consumers.
 Likewise, Andrew pursues cases where companies have violated clear standards — such as building codes — in order to reduce their costs, while endangering their customers and the general public.
 An example is builders who do not properly install passive radon systems as required by building codes, even though these companies know that they are building houses in a high radon area.

 Being deeply involved in the community is very important to all the Skinners, including Andrew.
 He currently serves on the Board of the Jefferson County Chamber of Commerce, and is a past president of the board.
 In this position, Andrew is working to improve the local business community by providing opportunities for business persons to network, by providing educational opportunities, and by showing off what wonderful business opportunities exist in the Eastern Panhandle.
 Along the same vein, Andrew serves as a member of the Board of Directors of the Jefferson County Development Authority.